 “I suppose that’ll be me.”
 Major Robbins stood as he spoke and adopted a casual ‘at-ease’ position.
 “Delta Company is, frankly, the boring company coming in from the Second.
 We’re organized exactly the same as Alpha, Bravo, and Charlie; We have seventeen Paragons and thirteen Exemplars.
 A little lighter on Paragon Altered than the other companies, but almost ALL of our Exemplar class are curve-breakers.
 I, personally, am a Nine.
 Standard material Elemental; just about any kind of metal.
 My effective manipulation range is roughly six hundred meters.”

-The seated woman nodded at each detail of the Major’s statement, and tried to hide her surprise at his unexpected surge into almost textbook military decorum.
+The seated woman nodded at each detail of the Major’s statement, and tried to hide her surprise at his unexpected surge towards proper military decorum.
 “Thank you Major.
 Colonel Garrett, I believe that just leaves you?”

 The brown-haired man nodded his agreement and sat up straighter in his seat.
 “Well, since I enjoy talking about myself I’ll start there instead of my company.”
 The other two men feigned exasperated groans, but Garrett ignored them.
 “I’m an Eight, tentatively classed as an enhanced energy Elemental.
 As far as can be determined, I can manipulate kinetic energy to an extreme degree anywhere in my line of sight.
 Something we have in common, Colonel, we’re both the only documented Altered of our exact types, and we’ve made several scientists cry as they attempt to quantify what we can do.